Calyps0man/rdram-ps3test/README.md

 -Go to devblind folder through Irisman or any other file manager, locate ps2emu folder and replace ps2_emu.self file.<br>
 -Optionally restart the system.<br>
 -Open Serial terminal using program such as Putty, use 38400 baud.<br>
--Run a ps2 game and it should print if your memory is Ok or not. <br>
+-Run a ps2 game and wait a little bit for the test results to show up. <br>

 Credits: